davidjbuchanan/MS4-LiveStrong/README.md

 - :white_check_mark: Product links navigate to product detail page
 - :white_check_mark: Update product links navigate to product detail page and update occurs
 - :white_check_mark: Delete product links navigate to product detail page and deletion occurs
+- :white_check_mark: Blog post list page pagination links toggle back and forth between pages
+    - This has been confirmed using automated testing; see `test_views` in blog app.
 - :white_check_mark: Blog post links navigate to blog post detail page
-- :white_check_mark: Blog post list page pagination links toggle back and forth between pages
 - :white_check_mark: Draft blog post links navigate to draft blog post detail page
+    - This has been semi-confirmed using automated testing; see `test_views` in blog app: The issue with this is that the test does not incorporate the authentication code within the *draft_list* view.
+Note: If the authentication code is removed the test passes.
 - :white_check_mark: Draft blog post list page pagination links toggle back and forth between pages
 - :white_check_mark: Draft blog post update to publish status ocurrs
+- :white_check_mark: View bag contents
+    - This has been confirmed using automated testing; see `test_views` in bag app.

 **Search page / functionality:**
 - :white_check_mark: Search bar tested on Masthead (product name and product detail content)